Cray-HPE/docs-csm/operations/security_and_authentication/Backup_and_Restore_Vault_Clusters.md

         Example output:

-        ```
+        ```text
         NAME                  READY   UP-TO-DATE   AVAILABLE   AGE
         cray-vault-operator   1/1     1            1           19h
         ```

-9. Delete the Vault pods and allow the operator to restart them.
+1. (`ncn-mw#`) If necessary, delete the Vault pods and allow the operator to restart them.

-    The pods need to be manually restarted if the Vault statefulset pods are in CrashLoopBackOff after 5-10 minutes of performing the restore operation.
-The vault statefulset pods normally go through a number of restarts on a clean start-up.
+    The pods need to be manually restarted if the Vault `statefulset` pods are in `CrashLoopBackOff` after 5-10 minutes of performing the restore operation.
+    The Vault `statefulset` pods normally go through a number of restarts on a clean start-up.

-    1. Verify the pods are in a CrashLoopBackOff state.
+    1. Check that the pods are in a `CrashLoopBackOff` state.

         ```bash
         kubectl -n vault get pod -o wide -l vault_cr=cray-vault